Tsora-Pop/Tsora-Pop/README.md

-I am a Blue Team professional of about 4 in a half years.
+I am a Blue Team professional of about 4.5 years.
 I'm always striving to learn more and find ways to contrubite back to the community.

 <!---
 Tsora-Pop/Tsora-Pop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.